The Ultimate In Birding Tours

 OUTLINE ITINERARY

-• Day 1: Afternoon extension start at Calama airport.
+• Day 1: Afternoon tour start at Calama airport.
 Drive to San Pedro de Atacama.

 • Day 2: Look for Horned Coot and Red-backed Sierra Finch, then drive to Iquique.